-It is currently thought that over seventy five percent of the UK, have at one time or another, experienced back pain which has prohibited them from completing everyday tasks.
+It is currently thought that over 75% of the UK population have, at one time or another, experienced back pain which has prohibited them from completing everyday tasks.
 It is said to be responsible for 37% of all chronic pain in men and 44% in women.
 This is not only a discomfort for the majority of the population but it actually effects the UK economy to the tune of millions of pounds per year.

-The daily discomforts experienced by most of us are generally put down to weak supporting muscles around the spinal area.
-This leads to adopting poor postural positions which can almost become a bad daily habit of continuing with the same repetitive movements.
-Many will simply carry on through this nagging pain in the back but sometimes the British way of ‘the stiff upper lip’ can only carry someone so far.
+The daily discomfort experienced by most of us are generally put down to weak supporting muscles around the spinal area.
+This leads to adopting poor postural positions which can become a bad daily habit of continuing with the same repetitive movements.
+Many will simply carry on through this nagging pain in the back, but sometimes the British ‘stiff upper lip’ can only carry you so far.

 As the average Brit sits for up to eight hours per day, it doesn’t seem to bode well for many of us.
-However, there are ways of treating back pain effectively so that you can be free from discomfort and have the ability to carry out everyday tasks.
-Despite the fact that there are ways of treating back pain, it can be difficult to know exactly who should treat your back pain.
+However, there are ways of treating back pain effectively so you can be free from discomfort and have the ability to carry out everyday tasks.
+Despite the fact that there are ways of treating back pain, it can be difficult to know exactly who should treat it.
 Is medication the answer?
 A physiotherapist?
 A chiropractor?

-Furthermore, it is also essential to see a doctor if your back pain is causing the following situations: Unintentional weight loss, fevers, numbness of the legs, Pain, Weakness or trouble urinating.
+It is also essential to see a doctor if your back pain is causing the following situations: unintentional weight loss, fevers, numbness of the legs, pain, weakness or trouble urinating.
 These symptoms could signal a more serious problem that requires treatment quickly.
-If this isn’t the case then the following options may be best suited for you/
+If this isn’t the case then the following options may be best suited for you:

-It was previously thought and you would be forgiven for thinking that to recover from a bad back, it is necessary to get as much bed rest as possible.
-However, it is now well recognised that those who remain active are likely to recover more quickly.
+It was previously thought that to recover from a bad back, it was necessary to get as much bed-rest as possible.
+However, it is now well recognised that those who remain active are more likely to recover quickly.
 This can be difficult at first if the pain is severe, but moving around just a little bit more each day will contribute to a speedy recovery.

 You might want to consider visiting an exercise specialist who will be able to tell you exactly what sort of exercises will be beneficial for someone that is recovering from a back injury.
 If this is not possible then simply walking to the shops or even around the house will help.
 It is normal to feel a little discomfort but if the pain becomes too much then it is important to stop what you’re doing.